 Recognized mostly by their mask-like markings on their face, raccoons are found all across North America.
 They can be rather large ranging from 26-38 inches long.

 Raccoons will feed on anything they can get their paws on.
 Fruit, berries, nuts, insects, fish, garbage, your pets food, you name it.
 In the wild most live for 5 years, but some have been know to live much longer.
-Raccoons are primarily nocturnal, but its not uncommon in spring and summer months to see raccoons looking for food during the day for their young.
-It does not necessarily indicated that the raccoon is rabid.
+Raccoons are primarily nocturnal, but it's not uncommon in spring and summer months to see raccoons looking for food during the day for their young.
+It does not necessarily indicate that the raccoon is rabid.

 Farmers have the most to lose from the presence of raccoons.
 They will damage orchards, vineyards, melon patches, cornfields, peanut fields, and even chicken yards.
 When they are denning, they may create fire hazards if they are in vents.
 They will also chew on wires, short-circuiting electrical outlets.
 It is possible for them to also purposefully damage buildings to get inside to nest, usually this happens on rooftops.